 In 2008, the UCLA Institute of Urologic Oncology (IUO) was established to bring together a multidisciplinary team of scientists and physicians to develop leading-edge therapies for the treatment of prostate, kidney, bladder and testicular cancers.

-Under the leadership and direction of Shlomo Raz, M.D. since 1975, the Division of Female Urology, Reconstructive Surgery and Urodynamics has been a recognized leader in developing new treatments for female urology conditions for over 28 years.
+Under the initial leadership and direction of Shlomo Raz, M.D., the Division of Female Urology, Reconstructive Surgery and Urodynamics was established in 1975 and continues to be a recognized leader in developing new treatments for female urology conditions.
 Dr. Raz pioneered many of the innovations that today are the standards of care worldwide for such conditions as vaginal and uterine prolapse, urinary incontinence, pelvic floor disorders, voiding dysfunction, and surgical reconstruction after cancer for urethral abnormalities.

 With his numerous surgical innovations, as well as his involvement in the development of new pharmacological and surgical treatments of urologic conditions, Dr. Raz has helped define the field of female urology and reconstruction for the past two decades.
-The Center for Women’s Pelvic Health, estabished in 2018, is a multidisciplinary center with urologists and urogynecologists who specialize in Female Pelvic Medicine and Reconstructive Surgery.
+The Center for Women’s Pelvic Health, established in 2018 under the co-directorship of Drs.
+Victor Nitti and Christopher Tarnay, is a multidisciplinary center with urologists and urogynecologists who specialize in Female Pelvic Medicine and Reconstructive Surgery.

 The UCLA Pediatric Urology Program has developed numerous innovations in pediatric surgery including cystoplasty, pyeloplasty, management of ureteral reflux and hypospadias.